 Lorcet Alternative Names and Slang

-There are many other brand names for acetaminophen combined with hydrocodone, and they all have similar properties including the risk of becoming habit-forming.
-Acetaminophen poses a risk of liver damage especially where Lorcet is used in high doses and over a long period of time.
+Any drug compounded with hydrocodone will carry the risk of becoming habit-forming and may produce life-threatening depression.
+Acetaminophen in any product poses a risk of liver damage, especially when used in high doses and over a long period of time.

 Lorcet Side Effects

 Side effects of Lorcet are similar to those of other opiate narcotics.
 While taking Lorcet, you may feel drowsy and your thinking may be impaired.
-To avoid accidents and injuries, do not drive or operate machinery while taking this drug.
+To avoid accidents and injuries, do not drive or operate machinery while taking a hydrocodone compound such as Lorcet or similar.

 Other Lorcet side effects can include: